HAN-Siyu/LncFinder/R Package/README.md

-R package can also be download from CRAN.
+R package can also be download from [CRAN] (https://CRAN.R-project.org/package=LncFinder).